 Tip: I’d recommend changing out of your hiking shorts to swim, even if they are designed for the water.
 If you don’t have time to properly dry, you might get some chaffing on the hike back.
 Sorry to be indelicate, but it can make a hard hike even harder.
 Pack a light travel towel and you can do a quick change on the beach.

-Can you take kids to Green Sand Beach
+Can you take kids to the beach

 I would only take older children/teenagers to Green Sand Beach.
 As well as the hike being long and hot (and certainly not suitable for a buggy), the kids need to be able to safely get to the bottom of the slope without help.
 There isn’t space for two people to go down at the same time.
 Also, the water isn’t safe for children.